galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### Agenda
 >
 1. Pre processing
-2. Selectionning one specific specy and showing all the data corresponding to it
+2. Selectionning one specific species and show all the data corresponding to it

 > {:toc}
  2.